openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Developer Guide
 ===============

-This section contains the steps for building a StarlingX ISO from Master branch.
+This section contains the steps for building a StarlingX ISO from the "r/2018.10" branch.

 ------------
 Requirements